 It is also not meant to be a complete guide to the Ontario Family Law courts.
 If you are looking for help making your way through Ontario family law and the court system generally, you are best to start with the Steps to Justice website.
 Additional resources are available at Luke’s Place, which provides a family law Virtual Legal Clinic to support for women in Ontario who are in abusive situations, including free summary legal advice from family law lawyers trained on gender-based violence.

 The Superior Court of Justice released a helpful At-A-Glance Guide to Virtual Hearings (May 12, 2021).
 The Ontario Court of Justice released a helpful Guide for Self-represented Family Litigants During COVID-19 (July 21, 2020).

 Currently, we are only organizing notices from the Superior Court of Justice, Superior Court of Justice (Family) and Ontario Court of Justice levels of court.
-We are not compiling information for the Court of Appeal or Divisional Court.
-Their latest notices are listed on our Notice Depot.
+We are not compiling information for the Court of Appeal or Divisional Court (yet).

 Where is the information coming from?